yukikamome316/MCSE-Editor/README.md

 I would appriciate if you could report it if you were to find several bad things!

 # Known Issues
-- Extract is failed when msscmp paths containing non-ASCII characters.
+- If the msscmp paths containing non-ASCII characters, the Extracting process will fail.